kevinzhongxu/buz/content/home/hero.md

 +++
 # Hero widget.
-widget = "hero"  # Do not modify this line! active = true  # Activate this widget? true/false
+widget = "hero"  # Do not modify this line! active = false  # Activate this widget? true/false

-title = "RNA"
+title = "CasOligo"

 # Order that this section will appear in.
 weight = 3